 The Best Hot Cocoa is one of the many delicious drink options.
 This one comes together easily and was a huge hit with Claire.
 Chocolate and heavy cream are combined to create a ganache before mixing with the milk and serving hot with marshmallows or whipped cream.

 Lei’s Mango Yogurt Swirl Frozen Pops were inspired by the Mango Lassi with layers of sweetened mango puree and yogurt.
-I made these pops for July 4th and they were perfect as an easy dessert that can be assembled ahead of time.
+They were perfect as an easy dessert for July 4th that can be assembled ahead of time.
 I used these fish popsicle molds that I found at Chef & Shower store in Easton, Maryland.
 I love the smaller size of these molds for smaller hands and the *slightly* less amount of mess afterwards.

 The Mini Tiramisu Icebox Cakes have a bit of tiramisu flavor with the addition of an espresso syrup drizzled over Nilla Wafers.
 The wafers are layered with a homemade chocolate pudding.